liang-xinyu/liang-xinyu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I'm currently a postdoc research fellow working with Deniz Vatansever at the Fudan University.
-I completed my PhD with Gaolang Gong at Beijing Normal University.
+I am a postdoctoral research fellow working with Prof. Deniz Vatansever at Fudan University.
+I completed my PhD under the supervision of Prof. Gaolang Gong at Beijing Normal University, and I am currently a visiting researcher collaborating with Prof. Emmanuel A. Stamatakis at the University of Cambridge.

-I have been engaged in cognitive neuroscience research based on multimodal magnetic resonance brain imaging, systematically exploring and analyzing the lateralized organizational patterns of cortical functional networks in the human brain.
-Since joined the ISTBI, he has been focused on using cutting-edge analytical methods to investigate human brain activities and connectivities during different cognitive task, related to the neuroaesthetics as well as spatial navigation and learning.
+During my PhD, I conducted research in cognitive neuroscience using multimodal magnetic resonance imaging, systematically investigating the lateralized organizational patterns of cortical functional networks in the human brain.
+Since beginning my postdoctoral research, I have focused on applying advanced multivariate analytical methods, such as machine learning based neural decoding and representational similarity analysis (RSA), to study brain activity during various cognitive tasks, with a particular focus on neuroaesthetics, spatial navigation, and naturalistic learning.